Honda Accord: First generation (1976)

 The first-generation Honda Accord was launched on 7 May 1976, as a three-door hatchback with 80 PS JIS (similar to SAE Gross), a 2380 mm wheelbase, and a weight of about 900 kg.
 North American market cars claimed 68 hp, while European and other export markets received a model without emissions control equipment; it claimed 80 PS as well but according to the stricter DIN norm.
 It was a platform expansion of the earlier Honda Civic at 4125 mm long.
 The engine was a long-stroke derivative of the Civic's 1.2 and 1.5-liter engines.
 To comply with gradually tightening emission regulations enacted in Japan, the engine was fitted with Honda's CVCC technology.

-The Accord sold well due to its moderate size and great fuel economy.
+The Accord sold well due to its moderate size and excellent fuel economy.
 It was one of the first Japanese sedans with features like cloth seats, a tachometer, intermittent wipers, and an AM/FM radio as standard equipment.
 In 1978 an LX version of the hatchback was added which came with air conditioning, a digital clock, and power steering.
 Until the Accord, and the closely related Prelude, power steering had not been available to cars under two litres.
 Japanese buyers were liable for slightly more annual road tax over the smaller Civic, which had a smaller engine.

 On 14 October 1977 (a year later in the U.S. market), a four-door sedan was added to the lineup, and power went to 72 hp when the 1599 cc EF1 engine was supplemented and in certain markets replaced by the 1751 cc an EK1 unit, producing 72 hp with the GK-5 5-speed transaxle, or 68 hp with the 2-speed Hondamatic.
 Technically, the sedan was not changed from the hatchback, and the wheelbase remained the same as well.
 This did result in a rather long rear overhang to fit a full-sized boot.
 The roof was a bit taller so as to provide more interior comfort, and the Accord Sedan was the first Honda in Japan to be offered with typically Japanese middle-class extras such as ornate hubcaps and lace seat covers.